tomowaw/SYMC_elasticsearch/README.md

 3. configure SMG according to "Symantec Messaging Gateway - Log Settings.png" from install_images folder.
 4. configure CAS according to "Content Analysis System - *.png" from install_images folder.
-5. use the files from etc_logstash to configure logstash ~~6. use kibana_saved_objects.json to import Kibana visualizations and dashboard.~~
+5. use the files from etc_logstash to configure logstash
-6. Create visualizations.
+6. ~~use kibana_saved_objects.json to import Kibana visualizations and dashboard.~~ Create visualizations.

 Done.

 Notes:
 1. if you dont want to use syslog and have a bunch of log files that you want to parse you will have to adjust both patterns for smg and cas accordingly.
 Bare SMG and CAS logs don't have syslog fields!

 ~~2. keep the time synchronised!
 Index patterns use CAS and smg local time as Time Filter field but its still a best practice to have the time synced.~~